 West Cornwall · TR19

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Mousehole, that work is shaped by the place itself — Mousehole is a famously photogenic fishing village south of Newlyn, almost entirely within the Conservation Area and AONB, with a tiny harbour and dense lanes of granite cottages, with a building stock that leans toward granite fishing cottages and Victorian villas above the village.
+Mousehole sits in West Cornwall, and that geography ends up in the drawings — Mousehole is a famously photogenic fishing village south of Newlyn, almost entirely within the Conservation Area and AONB, with a tiny harbour and dense lanes of granite cottages, with a building stock that leans toward converted net-lofts and Victorian villas above the village.

 Local context